OHDSI/TheBookOfOhdsi/StandardizedVocabularies.md

 ### Concept IDs

 Each Concept is assigned a Concept ID to be used as Primary Key.
-This meaningless integer ID, rather than the original code from the vocabulary, is used to record data in the CDM Event tables.
+This meaningless integer ID, rather than the original code from the vocabulary, is used to record data in the CDM Event tables.  \index{concept!identifier}

 ### Concept Names